Agoric/documentation/CONTRIBUTING.md

 ### Check Links

-To check internal VitePress links locally, run the shell command `yarn check-links` from anywhere in the root of the local repo folder or below.
+To check internal VitePress links locally, run the shell command `yarn docs:build` from anywhere in the root of the local repo folder or below.

 Note this does **not** check either external links or router-links.
 Output is the text of any